omotarita/cw2/README.md

 **Model: Class Diagram**

+Using the use case diagram as a reference point, and following the Domain-Driven-Design (DDD) approach for further support, I developed the following class diagram to depict the app's classes and their interrelationships.

 ![Class Diagram](Application_Design/UML_class_diagram.png)

 **View: Wireframes**

 The “view” aspect of the MVC pattern represents the structure and appearance of the user interface (UI).
-Here, this will be depicted using wireframing, as this method permits both a low-fidelity visualisation of the user interface and an understanding of the flow of web pages (i.e. how users navigate through the app/what happens when they click what) which supports the development of the information structures (such as classes, entities and data) underlying the UI.
+Here, this is depicted using wireframing, as this method permits both a low-fidelity visualisation of the user interface and an understanding of the flow of web pages (i.e. how users navigate through the app/what happens when they click something) which supports the development of the information structures (such as classes, entities and data) underlying the UI.

 According to a 2017 survey, 42% of people prefer to use their laptop or desktop to watch TV shows, compared to 13% for smartphone fans and 23% television traditionalists.
 Although the statistics would likely be quite different for movies, due to widespread appreciation for enjoying cinema on the "big screen", the results of the 2017 survey imply that people are substantially more likely to watch movies on their laptop/desktop than their phones.
 For this reason,  I decided to optimise the app for desktop use, as it seemed that it would be the most likely Internet-connected device of choice for movie-watchers.

+Here is a flow diagram depicting the interactions between the app's webpages.
 ![Flow Diagram](Application_Design/flow_diagram_wireframe.png)
-##### Wireframes

 <details>
-  <summary>Wireframes</summary>
+  <summary>Expand this to view the wireframes illustrating the visual design for each of the app's webpages (as shown featured in the flow diagram)</summary>

   ### Homepage (Not Signed In) (01)
   <img src="Application_Design/Homepage_NSI_wireframe.png" name="Homepage (Not Signed In) (01)">